Guide to Sales Tax

 • States commonly do not charge sales tax on prescription drugs.

-• Most states don’t charge sales tax on food purchases, either.
+• Most states don’t charge sales tax on food and groceries you buy, either.
 Those that do may offer a reduced tax amount on food.

-• Though it varies by state, some services — especially digital services — may currently be exempt from sales taxes.
+• Though it varies by state, some services — including digital services — may currently be exempt from sales taxes.

 In addition, certain items may have an excise tax, which is different from the typical sales tax rate.
 Common excise tax goods include alcohol, tobacco, and gasoline.